johnmal-dev/nasa-apod-app/README.md

 ## Lessons Learned:

-No matter what your experience level, being an engineer means continuously learning.
-Every time you build something you always have those _whoa this is awesome_ or _fuck yeah I did it!_ moments.
-This is where you should share those moments!
-Recruiters and interviewers love to see that you're self-aware and passionate about growing.

 The purpose of this project was to build an app from scratch without the use of templates.
 With only my current knowledge and google searches, I successfully built this app!

 Setting the default date was the first roadblock I encountered.
 The API's date property required a formatted date of 'YYYY-MM-dd', so I converted today's date to a the required format.
 I'm sure there's a simpler way to get this done but here's my code in all it's glory: